tedcor/tedcor/README.md

-- 👋 Hi, I’m @tedcor
+I’m @tedcor
-- 👀 I’m interested in cryptocurrency, programming and gaming.
+I’m interested in cryptocurrency, programming and gaming.
-- 🌱 I’m currently learning solidity.
-- 💞️ I’m looking to collaborate on nothing yet, still learning.
-- 📫 How to reach me.

 <!---
 tedcor/tedcor is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.